appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/the-basics/write-js-code.md

   ```javascript
   Hello {{appsmith.user.name || appsmith.user.email}}
   ```
   Here you are using the `appsmith` global object to extract information of the currently logged in user and append it to the text `Hello`.
-For more information, see [appsmith](/reference/appsmith-framework/context-object).
+For more information, refer to [appsmith](/reference/appsmith-framework/context-object) global object.

-2. Let's explore a few global functions.
+2. Let's explore a few other global functions.
 Click the **Update** button in the Form widget.
 In the **onClick** event, click the **JS** button to the right.
 Modify the code as shown below to show an alert message when the update query runs.

   ```javascript
   {{